ASN Aircraft accident Douglas C-47A-10-DK Dakota 3 C-GUBT Toronto International Airport, ON (YYZ)

 MSN: 12424

-Crew:Fatalities: 2 / Occupants: 2
+Fatalities:Fatalities: 2 / Occupants: 2

-Location:Toronto International Airport, ON (YYZ) ( Canada)
+Location:Toronto International Airport, ON (YYZ) - Canada

-Phase: Approach (APR)
+Phase: Approach

 Nature:Cargo

-Departure airport:Cleveland-Hopkins International Airport, OH (CLE/KCLE), United States of America
+Departure airport:Cleveland-Hopkins International Airport, OH (CLE/KCLE)

-Destination airport:Toronto International Airport, ON (YYZ/CYYZ), Canada
+Destination airport:Toronto International Airport, ON (YYZ/CYYZ)

 Narrative: